Modelling Lateral Spread in Wire Flat Rolling: Mathematical model

-The exploitation of small dimensionless parameters is an important part of the analysis here.
-We therefore rescale the variables in terms of relevant dimensional scales.
-The horizontal distance is scaled with the characteristic roll-gap length, $\hat \ell$, such that $\hat x = \hat \ell x$, and the vertical distance with the initial sheet half-thickness, $\hat h_{\text{A}}$, so that $\hat y = \hat h_\mathrm{A} y$.
+Asymptotic (or perturbation) methods~\citep{hinch} are widely used in applied mechanics, exploiting the smallness of an inherent parameter to obtain approximate analytical/semi-analytical solutions with controllable errors.
+The first step in applying this technique is to rescale the governing equations and parameters based on the inherent scales of the problem.
+This process removes physical units and expresses all quantities in a comparable dimensionless form, allowing their relative magnitudes to be evaluated.
+The resulting solution can then be redimensionalized using the same scales to provide an engineering solution in physical units.
+Here, the horizontal distance is scaled with the characteristic roll-gap length, $\hat \ell$, so that $x = \hat{x}/\hat{\ell}$ gives a dimensionless horizontal coordinate $x$, and the dimensional horizontal position $\hat{x}$ can be recovered from $x$ using $\hat x = \hat\ell x$.
+Similarly, the vertical distance is scaled with the initial sheet half-thickness, $\hA$, so that $y = \hat y/\hA$.
 For circular rolls of radius $\hat R$, the roll-gap length $\hat \ell$ is equal to

 where $\hat \ell$ is measured from the point A, as shown in figure~\ref{fig:widthschematics}.